 So go on.
 Go ahead and cobble together your 3 ingredients right now and get these puppies in the oven.

 1 ¾ cups (335 g) light brown sugar, firmly packed

-- 2 large eggs, at room temperature
+2 large eggs, at room temperature

-- ½ tsp pure vanilla extract
+½ tsp pure vanilla extract

-- 1 ¾ cups (16.3 oz jar; 450 g) creamy peanut butter – regular, not natural or organic with a slick of oil on the top
+1 ¾ cups (16.3 oz jar; 450 g) creamy peanut butter – regular, not natural or organic with a slick of oil on the top

-- Coarse or extra coarse (coarseness varies between brands) sea salt, for sprinkling
+Coarse or extra coarse (coarseness varies between brands) sea salt, for sprinkling

 Preheat oven to 350° F. Line two large baking sheets with parchment paper.

-- In a large bowl, whisk the sugar, eggs, and vanilla together until fully incorporated.
+In a large bowl, whisk the sugar, eggs, and vanilla together until fully incorporated.
 Add the peanut butter and whisk until no streaks of peanut butter remain in the batter.

 If you don’t care much about the ridges, don’t bother chilling the dough at all.
 Otherwise, chill the dough for at least 15 minutes, stirring occasionally to prevent the dough from sticking to the sides of the bowl.
 The dough should be just firm enough to roll into a ball when you go to scoop it.

-- Using either a large cookie scoop (about ¼ cup or #60) – what I used for these cookies here – or a medium scoop (about 1 ¾ tbsp), scoop out the dough into balls on the prepared baking sheets.
-The tops should show those nice ridges/striations; if they don’t, continue to chill the dough for a few more minutes and then rescoop.
+Using either a large cookie scoop (about ¼ cup or #60) – what I used for these cookies here – or a medium scoop (about 1 ¾ tbsp), scoop out the dough into balls on the prepared baking sheets.
+The tops should show those nice ridges/striations; if they don’t, continue to chill the dough for a few more minutes and then re-scoop.
 Freeze for another 15 minutes before baking.

-- Bake for 18-20 minutes for the large cookies or 14-15 minutes for the smaller cookies.
+Sprinkle the dough balls with some salt and bake for 18-20 minutes for the large cookies or 14-15 minutes for the smaller cookies.
 The edges should be golden brown.
 Cool the cookies on the pan for a few minutes before transferring them to a wire rack – they’ll be pretty soft when still hot.
 Allow them to cool completely before eating.